MrChike/SpotifyFraudDetectWeb/README.md

 ### Add SQL Tables

-Use `database.sql` file to create songs and liked_songs table in Supabase.
+Copy the sql commands in `database.sql` file to create songs and liked_songs table in Supabase sql cli interface.

 ### Start the App